 - PRA plays a central role in the identification of LBEs, quantification of their frequency and consequences, and evaluation of their risk significance. - LBEs consist of anticipated operational occurrences (AOOs), design basis events (DBEs), beyond design basis events (BDBEs), and design basis accidents (DBAs).
-AOOs, DBEs, and BDBEs are composed of event sequence families identified and evaluated in the PRA. - DBAs are defined using a set of deterministic rules that include the identification of Required Safety Functions that are needed to keep DBEs and high consequence BDBEs inside a Frequency-Consequence (F-C) Target.
-DBAs are derived from DBEs but rely upon only Safety-Related SSCs for performance of the Required Safety Functions, and the DBAs are evaluated deterministically with consequences compared against the same dose limits applied to LWR DBAs.
+AOOs, DBEs, and BDBEs are composed of event sequence families identified and evaluated in the PRA.

-- The remaining LBEs (AOOs, DBEs, and BDBEs) are evaluated realistically as part of the PRA. - A systematic process is used to ensure that plant capabilities and programs are sufficient to enable SSCs and associated human actions to perform safety-significant functions that provide adequate DID. - Light water reactor general design criteria from 10 CFR 50 Appendix A, including the single failure criterion, are not imposed on the design.
-Reliability and capability targets are used in lieu of the single failure criterion to ensure that SSCs and supporting human actions provide reasonable assurance of adequate protection of public safety.
-Therefore, redundancy and diversity are not required, but they may be used by the designer to meet the performance targets.
+- DBAs are defined using a set of deterministic rules that include the identification of Required Safety Functions that are needed to keep DBEs and high consequence BDBEs inside a Frequency-Consequence (F-C) Target.
+DBAs are derived from DBEs but rely upon only Safety-Related SSCs for performance of the Required Safety Functions, and the DBAs are evaluated deterministically with consequences compared against the same dose limits applied to LWR DBAs. - The remaining LBEs (AOOs, DBEs, and BDBEs) are evaluated realistically as part of the PRA. - A systematic process is used to ensure that plant capabilities and programs are sufficient to enable SSCs and associated human actions to perform safety-significant functions that provide adequate DID. - Each t water reactor general design criteria from 10 CFR 50 Appendix A, including the single failure criterion, are not imposed on the design.
+DID adequacy assessment along with Reliability and capability targets are used in lieu of the single failure criterion to ensure that SSCs and supporting human actions provide reasonable assurance of adequate protection of public safety.
+Therefore, redundancy and diversity are not required (in the traditional sense), but they may be used by the designer (on a functional basis) to meet the performance targets.

-NEI 18-04 addresses how to establish an LMP-based safety case for an advanced non-LWR.
+NEI 18-04 addresses how to establish an LMP-based safe ty case for an advanced non-LWR.
 That safety case becomes part of the licensing basis of the reactor when NRC issues a 10 CFR Part 50 or Part 52 operating license for the reactor (or certifies the design under Part 52).
 Nothing in the guidance described in this white paper affects the substance of that initial LMPbased safety case.
-This guidance applies only to activities that take place subsequent to initial licensing which may involve changes that impact the safety case.
+This guidance applies only to activities that take place subsequent to initial licensing which may involve changes that impact the licensing basis.